Broadway Plan Emerging Directions: Character Areas

 Is there a plan to somehow connect great northern way headed north between Main and Clark?
 Will there be a road that crosses the tracks heading north towards terminal that isn’t either Main or Clark?

-C C asked about 3 years ago
+C C asked almost 4 years ago

 Hello,